-Alumni easily form connections to the people immediately around them and consistently meeting.
+Alumni easily form connections to the people immediately around them and are consistently meeting others.
 Nearly nine-in-ten (89%) formed a connection with their fellow au pairs.
 Nearly all keep in touch with the other alumni they befriended, including 50% who often contact each other.
 Two-